Gene Navera_500x500

 Office: CELC #02-17 (10 Architecture Drive, Singapore 117511)

 Gene’s research and publications critically examine presidential discourse in relation to civics and education, leadership and governance, culture, and healthcare, among others.
 He also writes critical reflections on the teaching of writing and communication in higher education.
+Recently, he has done scholarly work on gender, fan culture, and discourse in pageantry and the beauty industry.

 Gene also serves as an Editorial /Advisory Board Member of the Springer Series of The Language of Politics, Plaridel: A Philippine Journal of Communication, Media and Society, The PCS Review, The Makiling Review, and the Rhetoric and Communications E-Journal.